Lex Luthor: Post-Crisis continuity

-In the Post-Crisis continuity, Lena is the name of Lex's adopted sister when he was living in a foster home.
+In post-Crisis continuity, Lena is the name of Lex's adopted sister when he was living in a foster home.
 She is accidentally killed by their foster father when she refuses to try to trick Lex out of his inheritance.
 Lex later names his baby daughter after her.

-Following the events of the Infinite Crisis, Luthor's history was again altered, re-introducing Lena as his blood sister.
-Unlike the Pre-Crisis version, Lena is well aware of her history with Lex, having grown up alongside him, with only an abusive father.
+Following the events of Infinite Crisis, Luthor's history was again altered, re-introducing Lena as his blood sister.
+Unlike the pre-Crisis version, Lena is well aware of her history with Lex, having grown up alongside him, with only an abusive father.
 Lex and Lena's mother is named Letitia and is presumed deceased.
 She has no empathic abilities, and is a paraplegic with a teenaged daughter, Lori, both of whom still live in Smallville.
-Unlike his Pre-Crisis version, Lex has little love for his sister, having abandoned her with an unnamed aunt after their father dies of a heart attack.
+Unlike his pre-Crisis version, Lex has little love for his sister, having abandoned her with an unnamed aunt after their father dies of a heart attack.
 Lex even goes so far as to cure Lena's illness, and then immediately undoes the process, leaving her completely catatonic, solely to make a mocking point to Superboy and Superman.
 Lena is currently under the care of the best doctors from Wayne Enterprises, hired by Red Robin.

-In the post-The Man of Steel continuity, Luthor is childhood friends with Perry White and it is revealed Luthor is the biological father of Perry's son Jerry White, conceived during a period when Perry was believed dead.
+In post-The Man of Steel continuity, Luthor is childhood friends with Perry White and it is revealed Luthor is the biological father of Perry's son Jerry White, conceived during a period when Perry was believed dead.
 Luthor, Perry and Alice only learned the truth shortly before Jerry was killed by a gang war that Luthor had triggered.
 Post-Crisis Lex Luthor has been married eight times, though the first seven marriages occurred off-panel in Luthor's past.
-His eighth marriage to Contessa Erica Alexandra Del Portenza (a.k.a. the "Contessa") is based on mutual greed; the Contessa buys controlling interest in LexCorp after Luthor is indicted, compelling him to marry her in order to regain control of his company.
-The Contessa becomes pregnant and starts using the unborn child to dominate Lex into doing her bidding.
+His eighth marriage to Contessa Erica Alexandra Del Portenza (a.k.a. the "Contessa") is based on mutual greed; Contessa buys controlling interest in LexCorp after Luthor is indicted, compelling him to marry her in order to regain control of his company.
+Contessa becomes pregnant and starts using the unborn child to dominate Lex into doing her bidding.
 Luthor's response is to imprison her while she is drugged during childbirth, keeping her in a permanently unconscious state.
-The Contessa later escapes to an island mansion, but upon being elected president, Luthor targets her home with a barrage of missiles and destroys it.
-Luthor's daughter Lena was the avatar of The Tech, the remnant cyberware of Metropolis after Brainiac 13's advancing the city to a futuristic state was undone.
+Contessa later escapes to an island mansion, but upon being elected president, Luthor targets her home with a barrage of missiles and destroys it.
+Luthor's daughter, Lena, was the avatar of The Tech, the remnant cyberware of Metropolis after Brainiac 13's advancement of the city to a futuristic state was undone.